alexandernicholson/purplelight/README.md

 Notes:
 - Compression backend selection order is: requested format → `zstd-ruby` → `zstds` → `gzip`.
 - `--single-file` and `--by-size` update only the sharding mode/params and preserve any provided `--prefix`.
-- Parquet multi-part sizing is programmatic via `parquet_max_rows`; there is no CLI flag for it.
+– Parquet multi-part sizing can be controlled via `parquet_max_rows` programmatically, or via CLI `--parquet-max-rows`.
 - To increase concurrent connections, set `maxPoolSize` on your Mongo URI (used by `--uri`), e.g., `mongodb://.../?maxPoolSize=32`.
 A good starting point is `maxPoolSize >= --partitions`.

 ### Architecture